Anthony’s Vibrant Slaw of Fennel, Carrot & Cabbage with Passion Fruit Dressing

 Recipe donated by Anthony Cotton for Veg Power.
 Recipe & photography by Anthony Cotton.

 I always try to chuck away as little food as possible and slaw is a great way of using up leftover vegetables.
-In the recipe I list three vegetables, but you can throw in any number of other vegetables and it would still taste great.
+In this slaw of fennel, carrot & cabbage I list these vegetables, but you can throw in any number of other vegetables and it would still taste great.
 This dish is inspired by my time in San Francisco working at a market teaching kids to cook.
 The produce out there was incredible, so you always try and keep it simple and let the produce shine through.